The SIP rules require NBN Co and other carriers to give all Australians access to a broadband connection via either:

 Using the map

+The panel on the left-hand side of the map displays which SIP datasets are currently shown on the map and the legend for each SIP.
 To see who the SIP is for an area, click on ‘Search for locations’ in the map and enter your address, a street name or suburb.
 If no other SIP is identified for your searched area, then NBN Co is the default SIP for that area.

 You can click on a displayed feature (within a coloured region) to view the: